 A Product of Its Time

-A song built around truckers identified simply by their CB radio tags, “Rubber Duck,” “Sodbuster” and “Pig Pen,” provided the listening public of 1975 with a different kind of outlaw.
+A song built around truckers identified merely by their CB radio tags, "Rubber Duck," "Sodbuster" and "Pig Pen," provided the listening public of 1975 with a different kind of outlaw.
 These truck drivers, limited by a nationwide gas crisis and a government-mandated 55 mph speed limit for big rigs, skated the threat of highway patrol officers together.
-From Arizona to Illinois, the trio “put the hammer down” speeding, lied about how often they stopped to sleep on their “swindle sheets” (slang for log-books) and weren’t “a-gonna pay no toll.”
+From Arizona to Illinois, the trio "put the hammer down" speeding, lied about how often they stopped to sleep on their "swindle sheets" (slang for log-books) and weren't "a-gonna pay no toll."
 Fudging such rules represents cutting corners for the greater good, not petty crimes, for this trio of modern day Robin Hoods.